openlawteam/tribute-contracts/docs/adapters/Managing.md

 ## Adapter workflow

-Create module change request
+Create adapter change request
 - check that caller is valid member
 - check that keys and values are equal length
-- check that module address is valid
+- check that adapter address is valid
 - check that flags don't overflow
-- check that the module address is not reserved
+- check that the adapter address is not reserved

 - submit proposal
-- store module data
+- store adapter data

-Sponsor module change request
+Sponsor adapter change request
 - check that caller is valid member

 - sponsor proposal
 - initiate vote

-Process module change proposal
+Process adapter change proposal
 - check that caller is valid member
 - check that proposal has not been processed
 - check that proposal has been sponsored
 - check that proposal has passed

-- remove existing module
+- remove existing adapter
 - for each key and value, set it in the configuration for this DAO
 - add the adapter to the DAO
 - process proposal